schlezes/stock-api/README.md

 ![unit-price](https://user-images.githubusercontent.com/89032071/166734561-f43e82d6-d76d-43a2-982c-3749f90e597b.png)

-This second image is a screenshot render of prices plotted upon the spiral as downloaded from the a djia api, last 100 days of trade.
+This second image is a screenshot render of prices plotted upon the spiral as downloaded from the DJIA API, last 100 days of trade.

-I selected the price range between $3000 and $3100 for purpose of simplifiying the visulization of price movement.
+I selected the price range between $3000 and $3100 for the purpose of simplifying the visualization of price movement.

 The stock has been trading in the +/- $3000 range during the last 100 days.

-Green dots are price up for the day.
+Green dots are price up for the day, from the day before.

-Red dots are price down for the day.
+Red dots are price down for the day, from the day before.

+All dots are the price close for the day.

 Clockwise rotation is price increase.
-Blue pie indicates price increased for the day, usually from a red dot.
+A blue pie indicates price increased for the day, usually from a red dot.

 Counter-clockwise is price decrease.
-Red pie indicates a price decrease for the day, usually from a green dot.
+A red pie indicates a price decrease for the day, usually from a green dot.

 ![stock-api](https://user-images.githubusercontent.com/89032071/166616575-2ece129b-2617-4fda-bed5-14b2468b8c8b.png)

+My idea was to visualize differently some sort of indicator to substantiate some Gann definitions of support or resistance angles as the stock price moved along the spiral, forward or backward.

+For example, I would expect a "bunching" of dots at a location of resistance or support.

+or,

+For example.
+I would expect a "bunching" of dots at a location where time squared = price.

+In both cases, maybe an instance of a signal to reversal.

+I began this project in 2020 as a chance to present a paper at Data Con LA.

+My idea for big data was the extraction of stock price from the DJIA API and use-it for some useful purpose.

+I was not selected for the presentation; however, I was satisfied with the code that evolved.

+Straight vanilla JavaScript, CSS and HTML.